YeDawa/DumpSync/docs/visual.md

 # DumpSync Command: Visual

-The `checksum` command in DumpSync is used to view the table structure of a database.
+The `visual` command in DumpSync is used to view the table structure of a database.
 This feature allows you to visualize the table structure.

 ```bash
 dumpsync visual --table table1